Object Description

 They are crocheted and sometimes knitted out of cotton or linen thread.
 Many patterns for crocheting or knitting doilies were published by thread manufacturers in the first part of the 20th century.
 The designers were often anonymous.
 The designs could be circular or oval starting from the center and working outward, reminiscent of the Polar coordinates system.
 Doilies, as well as other household items, may be made by crocheting rows on a grid pattern using a technique called filet crochet.

 Created by Penolope Neokos.
 She was born in Greece in 1899.
 In later years she came to the United States with her husband Nickolas, also native to Greece, where they became citizens of Illinois and lived in the city of Chicago.
-While in Chicago her and her husband lived with her brother along with her two sons (Ernie and John) and their one daughter (Frances).
+While in Chicago she and her husband lived with her brother, her two sons (Ernie and John), and their one daughter (Frances).

 Rights and Reproduction